-Albatros Travel supports the organisation Karm Marg, which operates an orphanage in Faridabad outside Delhi.
-We purchase a variety of their self-made Jugaad products, including fabric bags as a gift for all our guests in India.
-Our guests do not visit the orphanage, but they are informed about the organisation and have the opportunity to support it by donating their remaining rupees after the tour.
+Albatros Travel supports the organization Karm Marg, which operates an orphanage in Faridabad outside Delhi.
+We purchase from them handmade fabric bags as a gift for all our guests in India.
+For some years the guest numbers in India went down, and we had to find other ways to support the organization.
+But over the last couple of years we had a serious increase in guests, which means a big purchase and renewed support to Karm Marg.
+Our guests do not visit the orphanage, but they are informed about the organization and have the opportunity to support it by donating their remaining rupees after the tour.

-Karm Marg was established in 1997 and started by teaching children at the local train station on how to sell bags they made from used newspapers that they found in the trains.
-Today Karm Marg's orphanage shelters 60 children from the age of 4 to 18.
+Karm Marg was established in 1997 and started by teaching children at the local train station how to sell bags they made from used newspapers that they found in the trains.
+Today Karm Marg's Orphanage shelters 60 children from the age of 4 to 18.
 The orphanage provides food, medical care, education, recreation and counselling.

-Karm Marg means the way of action, and in line with this name, the organisation places great emphasis on the children becoming self-reliant.
-The organisation finances about half of its expenses by producing and selling environmentally friendly Jugaad products mainly made from recycled materials like newspapers.
+Karm Marg means the way of action, and in line with this name, the organization places great emphasis on the children becoming self-reliant.
+The organization finances about half of its expenses by producing and selling environmentally friendly Jugaad products mainly made from recycled materials like newspapers.
+The production is done by around 100 women from the neighbourhood, who come in and teach the oldest children how to sew.